Fiserv/developer-studio-support/docs/registration.md

 ## How to create an account

-To create an account click on 'Create account' button in the global header at the top of the Developer Studio.
-Then fill out required information including your Organization email. **Please note** that private email domains, such as gmail & yahoo, are not supported.
+To create an account, click on **Create account** button in the global header at the top of the Developer Studio.
+Then fill out required information including your Organization email. <br> **Please note** that private email domains, such as gmail & yahoo, are not supported.

 ![Create user account - step 1](../../assets/images/user-account/user-account-create-step-1.png)

-Once your account is created, you will receive a Welcome email with a temporary password that is neccessary to confirm access to your email and to finish the account creation process.
+Once your account has been created, you will receive a Welcome email with a temporary password that is neccessary to confirm access to your email and to finish the account creation process.
 After entering the temporary password you will have the ability to set your own custom password.

 ![Create user account - temp password](../../assets/images/user-account/user-account-temp-pw.png)

 Please read Fiserv [Privacy Notice](?path=docs/privacy-notice.md) & [Terms of Use](?path=docs/terms-of-use.md) and confirm by clicking checkbox.
+Hit the **Complete** button to confirm your password and complete the account creation process.

 ![Create user account - step 2](../../assets/images/user-account/user-account-create-step-2.png)